quisquous/cactbot/README.md

 and the current Korean version.
 Some translations are still a work in progress.

-Unicode characters are supported thoughout, through the use of the helpers in the [resources/regexes.js](resources/regexes.js) file.
+Unicode characters are supported throughout, through the use of the helpers in the [resources/regexes.js](resources/regexes.js) file.
 However [timelines](ui/raidboss/data/timelines) and log event [triggers](ui/raidboss/data/triggers) may be incorrect if names that appear in the ACT log events are different.